 Places to look for disability-specific shopping

-Here are some good stores to visit if you’re looking for a child with a specific disability or need some more inspiration for present ideas.
+Here are some good stores to visit if you’re looking for a gift for a child with a specific disability or need some more inspiration for present ideas.

 - My Diffability